Cincinnati hospital poll on COVID vaccine shows a third of nurses would quit rather than be forced to take it

 He continued: "We continue to push for more vaccination process, including through vaccination requirements.
 The president first adopted vaccination requirements for federal workers last month and now over 800 colleges and universities, 200 health care employers, small and large businesses across the country and dozens of state and local governments and schools districts have stepped up to follow the president's lead.
 Tens of millions of Americans are now covered by vaccination requirements."

-Kyle Morris contributed to this report
+Fox News' Kyle Morris contributed to this report.